 The lower back is a part of the body that plagues a vast number of people.
-Whether you’re active or not, the lumbar spine is a common source of pain, and for a multitude of reasons that mostly extend from the extremes of sitting all day and/or overexertion.
-This makes sense when you think about it—if you’re mostly sedentary during the day (at a desk job, sitting in traffic, etc) and then go to the gym and suddenly start throwing your body into these big intense exercises, something is bound to go wrong.
+Whether you’re active or not, the lumbar spine (or, the lower back muscles) is a common source of pain, and for a multitude of reasons that mostly extend from the extremes of sitting all day and/or overexertion.
+This makes sense when you think about it—if you’re mostly sedentary during the day (at your desk job, in your car in traffic, etc.) and then go to the gym and suddenly start throwing your body into these big intense exercises, something is bound to go wrong.

 This is a perfect example of how P.volve is a method that benefits your body far beyond the gym.
-By focusing on alignment and creating constant engagement, P.volve sets out to address all possible causes of lower back pain and to eradicate it from your life, now and forever.
+By focusing on alignment and creating constant engagement, P.volve sets out to address all possible causes of everyday lower back pain and move your body properly to help you feel more stable, mobile and balanced.
 We do this by not only stretching the spine and opening the hips to ensure your lower extremities are mobile and functioning properly, but also by activating and strengthening all the muscles, ligaments, and fascia that surround that lower back region.

 The big culprits are the abdominal muscles consisting of the obliques, the inguinal ligament, the transverse abdominus, and the rectus abdominus.
-Equally important muscles to target are the back’s rector spinae, serratus posterior, and thoracolumbar fascia (try saying those 5x fast).
+Equally important muscles to target are the back’s rector spinae, serratus posterior, and thoracolumbar fascia.
 All of these muscles support the lumbar spine-- without their assistance, the lumbar spine is in big trouble.

-I see the most amount of injuries to the lumbar spine occur when someone is in the hip flexed, bent-over position.
+Most injuries to the lumbar spine occur when someone is in a hip-flexed, bent-over position.
 This happens both when working out (squatting and deadlifting) and in everyday life when reaching to the floor to pick something up, or even light running or biking.
 The aim is to get all the muscles working together as a team and getting them strong so we can avoid any possible injury or pain.

 If your core can’t support the mass and momentum of your body twisting, pulling, and compressing the spinal vertebrate, your body will let you know right away with a sudden ache or pain.
-In P.volve, I like to say that the test is the exercise and the exercise is the test.
-So many of the exercises in this method (if not all) are designed to create better communication between you and your body, and let you know the status of your physical condition so that we can improve upon it.
+Most of the exercises in P.volve are designed to create better communication between you and your body, and let you know the status of any pain or discomfort through each move.